-- 2.58 There are fitness and leisure centres at Selby (Abbey Leisure) and Tadcaster, both of which are managed on behalf of the Council by a Leisure Trust.
-Facilities at Selby are being expanded with a new Swimming and leisure centre in 2014, following a devastating fire in 2012. - 2.59 Several smaller privately owned health and fitness facilities operate in the District and one national multiple fitness club operates in Selby Town.
-Some community halls also provide a range of indoor sports facilities. - 2.60 As part of a recently granted employment scheme in Selby, a new sports field is being developed at the Selby College site, which will be for use by anyone living in the District. - 2.61 A number of local semi-professional and amateur sports clubs have indicated a desire for new or improved facilities across the District.
+2.65 There are fitness and leisure centres at Selby and Tadcaster, both of

+- which are managed on behalf of the Council by a Leisure Trust.
+Facilities at Selby are being expanded with a new Swimming and leisure centre currently under construction following a devastating fire in 2012 which is planned to open in early 2015. - 2.66 Several smaller privately owned health and fitness facilities operate in the District and one national multiple fitness club operates in Selby Town.
+Some community halls also provide a range of indoor sports facilities. - 2.67 As part of a recently granted employment scheme in Selby, a new sports field is being developed at the Selby College site, which will be for use by anyone living in the District. - A number of local semi-professional and amateur sports clubs have indicated a desire for new or improved facilities across the District.
 A number of Parish Councils have also indicated a desire for additional open spaces and/or play equipment.
+Further background studies will inform PLAN Selby with up to date playing pitch and sports facilities studies in due course.